verrazzano/verrazzano-monitoring-operator/docs/development.md

 make go-run
 ```

-From here you can manually deploy VMIs to your cluster (as in the [Usage doc](usage.md)), or run integration tests.

 ### Running the operator as an in-cluster pod

 The official way to run a Kubernetes operator is to run it as a pod within Kubernetes itself.
 To build this